gpakosz/PackedArray/README.md

 have to bring in the two `PackedArray.h` and `PackedArray.c` (or `PackedArraySIMD.c`) files.
 It's that simple.

-You can customize behavior by defining the following macros:
+You can customize `PackedArray.c`'s behavior by defining the following macros:

 - `PACKEDARRAY_ASSERT`
 - `PACKEDARRAY_MALLOC`
+- `PACKEDARARY_FREE`

+You can customize `PackedArraySIMD.c`'s behavior by defining the following
+macros:

+- `PACKEDARRAY_ASSERT`
+- `PACKEDARRAY_ALIGNED_MALLOC`
 - `PACKEDARARY_FREE`

 `PackedArray.c` and `PackedArraySIMD.c` can compile themselves into either a